kaggwe-marvin/Learning-Bash/files/files.md

-File Operations in Bash:
+# File Operations in Bash

-Bash provides commands for creating, reading, and manipulating files.
+-Bash provides commands for creating, reading, and manipulating files.

-bash
-Copy code
-#!/bin/bash
+-#!/bin/bash
 echo Creating a new file...
 touch newfile.txt
 echo Writing to the file...